KavikaPalletenne/clutch/README.md

 Open-source studying for everyone.

 ## Features
-- Upload your notes and append tags
+- Upload your notes and append tags.
-- Search anyone's notes
+- Search anyone's notes.
-- Retrieve and search notes directly within Discord
+- Retrieve and search notes directly within Discord.
-- Use materials from the best sources including MGS Canvas and LitCharts
+- Use materials from trusted sources including MGS Canvas and LitCharts.